MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 - Establishing quality objectives and metrics.
 - Providing support and guidance to testing teams.

-b. **Test Specialists**: Test specialists are experts in various aspects of testing and quality assurance.
+**Test Specialists**: Test specialists are experts in various aspects of testing and quality assurance.
 Their role includes:

 - Providing input and expertise in developing testing policies and procedures.